 In this always-connected world of ours, Quondam is the tale of travels in a pre-digital world, when keeping in touch meant writing a letter, and navigation didn’t consist of simply following instructions from a GPS unit.

 Devoy cycled 33 000 kilometers, over two years, from Ireland, to the far north of Norway, before turning south, heading for Cape Town.
 Setting off on the 1st of April, 1985, Devoy – though clearly a hardy soul – could scarely be described an experienced cycle tourist, at the start of his journey.

 This book is honest – brutally so, in parts – and is far more than simply a retelling of a bike ride.
 Travelling on an Irish passport seemed to have been a help to Devoy, in a post-colonial world, in which those travelling on British passports received a somewhat different welcome.

 What strikes me is the serenity with which Devoy took on absolutely life-threatening situations.
 During his journey, he caught Hepatitis, yet continued travelling.
-After recovering, he was infected with plasmodium falciparum, the deadliest strain of malaria, and was only diagnosed at a stage where 75% of patients never survive the disease.
+After recovering from Hepatitus, Devoy was infected with plasmodium falciparum, the deadliest strain of malaria.
+Diagnosis only happened at the stage at a stage where 75% of patients never survive the disease.

 It’s an incredibly human story, with deep insights into the world through which Devoy travelled.
 Many travel book rapidly become dated, and of their time, but this one I believe will remain timeless.
 It tells an incredible tale of grit, determination and bloody-minded sheer stubbornness.